jordan0809/geqo/doc/geqo_package_architecture.md

-# GEQO Quantum Framework Package Architecture
+# geqo Quantum Framework Package Architecture
-The following overviews show the structure of the GEQO Core source code.
+The following overviews show the structure of the geqo source code.

 ## Package Structure Overview
-The main file tree of GEQO Core is shown in the following diagram.
+The main file tree of geqo is shown in the following diagram.

 ```
 geqo/